smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/06 - Outer Joins.md

 Predicate logic in the `ON` clause behaves differently from predicate logic in the `WHERE` clause.
 Please take a look at the output differences between these two queries.

-Placing predicate login in the `ON` statement preserves the outer join.
+Placing predicate logic in the `ON` statement preserves the outer join.

 ```sql
 SELECT  a.ID,